 How much are Georgia Affordable Care Act Subsidies?
 What are the requirements?

-Do I need to get Affordable Care Act Georgia?
+Do I need to get the Affordable Care Act Georgia?

 Yes, every individual in Georgia needs to have health insurance.
 One of the hallmarks of the Affordable Care Act health care reform law is the Individual Mandate.
 The Individual Mandate of Affordable Care Act health care law requires US Citizens and legal residents to enroll in a health insurance plan or pay a penalty.